Venues Used In Rio Olympics Look Borderline Apocalyptic One Year Later

-Ahead of the 2016 Summer Olympics in Rio de Janeiro, some of biggest concerns pertained the fate of the venues erected for the games.
+Ahead of the 2016 Summer Olympics in Rio de Janeiro, some of the biggest concerns pertained to the fate of the venues erected for the games.

 Well, those fears might’ve been justified.

-Business Insider tweeted a video Monday that contains pictures of some of the venues roughly a year after the Olympics, and the results aren’t pretty.
+Business Insider tweeted a video Monday that contains photos of some of the venues roughly a year after the Olympics.
+The results aren’t pretty.

 But while the complexes, especially the aquatic stadium, look terrible, it’s the images of abandoned trash that perhaps are the most alarming.

-The fallout from the 2016 games certainly has been rough.
+The fallout from the 2016 Games certainly has been rough.

 Earlier this year, a report surfaced that showed just how bad the situations with the venues had become.
 Not only that, but some of the medals awarded to athletes literally are falling apart.